 Taking my hypothesized causal model as my guide for discussing my results, the variable which I hypothesized starting the process of democratic decline, economic decline, was clearly present in the case of Hungary.
 However, not all my intervening variables are supported by the data.
 There are strong indications that Hungarians continued to strongly believe in the fundamental values associated with liberal democracy throughout the economic crisis and the subsequent period of democratic decline.
-Indeed, it is highly plausible to read the data indicating that Hungarians were dissatisfied with democracy60 as an indictment of the then incumbent government rather than a broad dissatisfaction with liberal democracy.
+Indeed, it is highly plausible to read the data indicating that Hungarians were dissatisfied with democracy as an indictment of the then incumbent government rather than a broad dissatisfaction with liberal democracy (Richard Wike, "Hungary Dissatisfied with Democracy, but Not Its Ideals, Pew Research Center, April 7, 2010).
 My analysis also indicates that nationalist sentiment was increasingly present in the 2000s as the country approached the critical 2010 elections.
 Finally, the data indicates that while Hungarian elites, especially Prime Minister Viktor Orban, admired illiberal states, there was no immense increase in the popular appeal of these alternative to liberal democracy.